uktrade/pg-bulk-ingest/README.md

 The API is made of a single function, `ingest` that can be used to insert data into a table.
 This:

 - creates the table if necessary
-- migrates any existing table if necessary
+- migrates any existing table if necessary, minimising locking
 - inserts the incoming data into the table
 - if the table has a primary key, performs an "upsert" based matching on this primary key
+- handles "high-watermarking" to carry on from where the previous ingest finished
 - optionally deletes all existing rows before ingestion

 For example: